HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_06/Check_Points_Ch06.md

 i is 5
 ```
 ## 6.14 ##
-Stack content just before max is called:
+Stack content just before the max-method is invoked:
 ```
 |           |
 | max     0 |
 -------------
 ```

-Stack content just entering max, we use more stack now because max need to store some data:
+Stack content just entering the max-method, we use more stack now because max need to store some data:
 ```
 |           |
 | max     0 |